Lightning-AI/pytorch-lightning/docs/source/training_tricks.rst

 With auto-balancing.

-By `example_input_array`, we can infer automatically the right balance for your model.
+By setting `example_input_array` to your model, we can infer automatically the right balance for your model.

 .. code-block:: bash